pytorch/tutorials/advanced_source/python_extension_autoload.rst

 The extension autoloading mechanism enables PyTorch to automatically load out-of-tree backend extensions without explicit import statements.
-This mechanism is very useful for users.
-On the one hand, it improves the user experience and enables users to adhere to the familiar PyTorch device programming model without needing to explicitly load or import device-specific extensions.
+This feature is beneficial for users as it enhances their experience and enables users to adhere to the familiar PyTorch device programming model without needing to explicitly load or import device-specific extensions.
 On the other hand, it facilitates effortless